 Video for 3D mapping

-The Hivemapper 3D Mapping Engine compares frames within a video and finds points that recur throughout.
-It then uses these points to recover the spatial position of each camera and then produce a dense 3D point cloud of the scene before finally assigning location coordinates to the freshly generated map.
-The quality and size of these maps can be greatly influenced by your camera sensor, it’s settings, collection method, and the various environments you are trying to map.
+Hivemapper will take any video and attempt to generate a 3D map from it.
+The quality and size of these maps can be significantly influenced by your camera sensor, and it’s settings, collection method, and the various environments you are trying to map.

 Supported video specs

 Hivemapper accepts a wide range of video specifications for building maps:

 |Format||Hivemapper accepts most modern video formats.
 If you experience any issues uploading a specific format please contact us.|

 Adjust your camera settings for mapping with the following concepts in mind:

 Exposure - Most mapping locations will have considerable fluctuation in lighting; having both overexposed sunny areas to very dark shadowy areas.
 For that reason we recommend using automatic exposure to ensure all frames are correctly exposed.

 Shutter speed - You want your video frame to be as crisp and clear as possible so we recommend using a shutter speed between 1/100 to 1/320 of a second.
 Under 1/100 may result in motion blur which can negatively affect reconstruction.
 A much higher shutter speed is acceptable however you should be aware of any problems high shutter speeds might create with your specific equipment such as distortion caused by vibrations and rolling shutter.

 Focus/Depth of Field - A shallow depth of field plays no helpful role in 3D mapping.
 The ground and all the features you want to map should be sharp and in focus.
 We recommend taking advantage of this fact and closing the aperture as much as possible vs adding ND filters to compensate for bright lighting conditions whenever possible.